ajmalkoti/ajmalkoti.github.io/AcSIR_courses.md

 ## Geophysical Inverse Theory
-In this course we are aiming to understand some of the advanced techniques and study a few applications.
+In this course I will discuss some of the practical inversion techniques and study a few applications.
 The course structure (not complete yet) is presented below is tentative and can be changed according to the audiance requirement.

 **Course Outline**